GodsonO/HelloCoco/README.md

-# Todo Application Documentation
+# Hello Coco

 ## Introduction
-The Todo Application is a web-based task management tool that allows users to keep track of their tasks in an organized manner.
-This documentation will guide you through the features and functionality of the application, and provide instructions for integrating it into your project.
+HelloCoco is a real time chat application that allow users to engage in real time conversations with friends, colleagues and family.
+The application provides a nice user experience, enabling users to exchange text messsages, images and files instantly.

 ## Features
 1. **Create Tasks**: Users can create new tasks by entering the task name, category, and priority level.
 The application will store the task information for future reference.